The critical CoHA of a quiver with potential: Introduction

-where $\phi_{\tr(W)_{\gamma}}\mathbb{Q}$ is the vanishing cycle complex associated to the function $\tr(W)_{\gamma}$ on the stack of $\gamma$-dimensional $\mathbb{C}Q$-modules $\mathcal{M}_{\gamma}$.
-The definition of the vanishing cycle complex is recalled in Section \ref{sheaves_section}, while notions related to the geometry of the moduli space of $\Cp Q$-modules are recalled in Section \ref{coha_section}.
+by change of basis.
+The sheaf complex $\phi_{\tr(W)_{\gamma}}\mathbb{Q}[-1]$ is the vanishing cycles complex associated to the function $\tr(W)_{\gamma}$ on the space of $\gamma$-dimensional $Q$-representaions $\RS_{Q,\gamma}$.
+The definition of the vanishing cycles complex is recalled in Section \ref{sheaves_section}, while notions related to the geometry of the moduli space of $Q$-representations are recalled in Section \ref{coha_section}.
 The shift here is defined by the expressions